-In addition to the assessment of student learning that takes place in courses, programs and through clinical, internship or practicum experiences in industry, M State encourage students to enhance their demonstration of the M State Core Abilities through involvement in cocurricular activities and student life/student development experiences.
-The college also has a co-curricular assessment process.
+In addition to the assessment of student learning that takes place in courses, programs and through clinical, internship or practicum experiences, M State encourages students to enhance learning and mastery of M State's institutional learning outcomes through involvement in co-curricular activities and student life/student development experiences.

-For more information about assessment of student learning, contact Associate Vice President of Academics Jill Abbott at jill.abbott@minnesota.edu.
+For more information about assessment of student learning, contact Steve Erickson at steve.erickson@minnesota.edu.